Danielle George: Honours and awards

 George gave the 2014 Royal Institution Christmas Lectures on how to hack your home.
 At the time of the lectures, George was the sixth woman since 1825 to present the Christmas lectures, following Susan Greenfield (1994), Nancy Rothwell (1998), Monica Grady (2003), Sue Hartley (2009), and Alison Woollard (2013).
 The lectures included a live conversation with Samantha Cristoforetti on the International Space Station and turning the Shell Centre in London into a giant game of tetris.
 In 2016, the Royal Academy of Engineering awarded her the Rooke Award for public promotion of engineering.

 George was appointed Member of the Order of the British Empire (MBE) in the 2016 Birthday Honours for services to engineering through public engagement and Commander of the Order of the British Empire (CBE) in the 2024 New Year Honours for services to public engagement in engineering.

 George was awarded the Michael Faraday Prize by the Royal Society in 2018.
 She is also a Fellow of the Institution of Engineering and Technology (FIET).

+In 2026 she was elected a Fellow of the Royal Academy of Engineering.